isaacs/path-scurry/README.md

 - `nocase`: Boolean indicating that file names should be compared case-insensitively.
 Defaults to `true` on darwin and win32 implementations, `false` elsewhere.

+  **Warning** Performing case-insensitive matching on a case-sensitive filesystem will result in occasionally very bizarre behavior.
+Performing case-sensitive matching on a case-insensitive filesystem may negatively impact performance.

 - `childrenCacheSize`: Number of child entries to cache, in order to speed up `resolve()` and `readdir()` calls.
 Defaults to `16 * 1024` (ie, `16384`).